gulp-sourcemaps/gulp-sourcemaps/README.md

 ### Init Options

 - `loadMaps`

   Set to true to load existing maps for source files.
 Supports the following:
     - inline source maps
     - source map files referenced by a `sourceMappingURL=` comment
     - source map files with the same name (plus .map) in the same directory

+- `identityMap`

+  Set to true to generate a full valid source map encoding no changes (slower, only for Javascript and CSS) instead of the default empty source map (no mappings, fast).
+  Use this option if you get missing or incorrect mappings, e.g. when debugging.

 - `debug`

   Set this to `true` to output debug messages (e.g. about missing source content).

 ### Write Options